Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Set of 2 UCB's & 2 Rubber Pad

-Universal Clamping Blocks will help you clamp miter joints, rabbet joints, scarf joints and more.
+Universal Clamping Blocks is a woodworking tool that will help you clamp miter joints, rabbet joints, scarf joints and more.
 With the purchase of 4 blocks and pads you’ll be able to clamp frames and finger joints and possibly have no need for collections of specialized miter clamps and band clamps some of which can be relatively high priced and little used.
 With the purchase of our Thin Neoprene Pads you'll be able to clamp edge bands or trim to 3/4" plywood or similar material.

 • Anodized, rigid, hard aluminum for durability and strength.